 Organ transplantation is a method of treating patients with irreversible organ function failure.

-The organs (kidneys, liver, heart, lungs, pancreas, small intestine), tissues (skin, bone parts, heartburn, blood vessels, corneas, etc.) and cells (bloodthirsty stem cells, pancreatic islet cells) can be transplanted if acquired by an organ donor.
+The organs (kidneys, liver, heart, lungs, pancreas, small intestine), tissues (skin, bone parts, heartburn, blood vessels, corneas, etc.), and cells (bloodthirsty stem cells, pancreatic islet cells) can be transplanted if acquired by an organ donor.

-Although Croatian law does not require permission to use organs from the family of the deceased person, the family opinion is respected.
+Although Croatian law does not require permission to use organs from the family of the deceased person, the family’s opinion is respected.
 That is why it is important for your family to get acquainted with your attitude about organ donation.

-People who oppose the donation of body parts after their death need to sign a “Izjava o nedarivanju organa” (Denial of Organ Donation) with their Primary Health Care Physician.
+People who oppose the donation of body parts after their death need to sign Izjava o nedarivanju organa (Denial of Organ Donation) with their family doctor.
+You can view it here.
 Denial statements are entered in the register of non-donors at the Ministry of Health.

 If a deceased person owns a donor card, the family generally respects the attitude of the deceased person and does not make an objection in contradiction to their wishes.

-You may request a donor card from your primary health care practitioner or at the Ministry of Health.
+You may request a donor card from your primary healthcare practitioner or at the Ministry of Health.